MFM Wind & Water Seal Underlayment: Important Details

 FAQ

-What surfaces can this underlayment be applied to?
+What surfaces can it be applied to?

-How should it be stored before use?
+How is it stored before use?